PFAS and drinking water

 March 2025 Raw and Treated Drinking Water Monthly Grab Sampling Results

-Overview of results: All results for PFAS are below the current and draft updated ADWG for PFAS.
+Overview of results: All results for PFAS are below the old and updated ADWG for PFAS.

 Sample Month Water Treatment Plant (WTP) PFOS (ng/L) PFHxS (ng/L) PFOA (ng/L)